Publish entities

 Before you begin

-• To publish entities, set up a Lattice environment.
+• To publish entities, set up the Lattice SDK and set up a Lattice environment.

 • The following examples use uuid to generate unique entity IDs.
 To use the TypeScript examples, install @types/uuid: